Winona Ryder On Losing Virginity, Teenage Drugs, And Those Facial Expressions

 “I’ve never said all that before.
 I’ll probably get a million letters.”

-But at the same time Winona Ryder admits that she is not taking drugs, because she is “too little to take drugs” and her body just won’t tolerate them.
+But at the same time, Winona Ryder admits that she is not taking drugs because she is “too little to take drugs” and her body just won’t tolerate them.
 When asked about her roles portraying young girls, the actress insisted that she has come of age “about 150 times” throughout her career.

 In fact, Winona Ryder has lost her onscreen virginity at least three times, but the actress believes that she is not going to do it anymore.
-The actress explained that she doesn’t have “anything left to offer” in playing teenagers, because she has “done it every way I know how.”
+The actress explained that she doesn’t have “anything left to offer” in playing teenagers because she has “done it every way I know how.”

 Johnny Depp and Winona Ryder pic.twitter.com/6hGPMgnN4Z